 Software Modbus Integration

-Software Modbus Integration is an additional feature in EI-Monitor module which, not only shares all the data coming from the Phantom, but it also shares the post processed values created within the machinery database.
-EI-Monitor has an easy to use panel to configure all the registers, to then use through a PLC or Scada system.
-Adding Scores (Severity values) to the sharing list is the main advantage of this option as well as many other post-processed values such as:
+Software Modbus Integration is an additional feature in the EI-Monitor module, which not only shares all the data coming from the Erbessd Phantom, but also shares the post-processed values created within the machinery database.
+The EI-Monitor has an easy-to-use panel to configure all the registers, to then be used through a PLC or Scada system.
+Adding Scores (Severity values) to the sharing list is the main advantage of this option, as well as many other post-processed values such as:

 - Acceleration Envelope